-Biofuels cannot use feedstock grown on land with high biodiversity status or high carbon content, such as woodlands, or wetlands are renewable, no source must meet the following renewables (i.e. large matched to existing restrictions apply to criteria: contribution from nuclear renewable electricity grid electricity use.
-By 2028, project's renewable power), hydrogen projects are production at times electricity source must have Grid electricity can required to enter PPA with a where this electricity be used for hydrogen been built within 36 months of renewable electricity provider would otherwise but existing renewable power hydrogen project start-up. project. have been curtailed. suppliers can be used.
+Biofuels cannot use feedstock grown on land with high biodiversity status or high carbon content, such as woodlands, or wetlands which has been set-up within 36 months are renewable, no source must meet the following renewables (i.e. large matched to existing of the hydrogen production facility set-up criteria: restrictions apply to contribution from nuclear renewable electricity and within the same electricity market grid electricity use. - By 2028, project's renewable power), hydrogen projects are production at times bidding zone.
+Additionally, electricity must Grid electricity can electricity source must have required to enter PPA with a where this electricity be time matched with the renewable be used for hydrogen been built within 36 months of renewable electricity provider would otherwise energy supplier.
+Initially, this must be but existing renewable power hydrogen project start-up. project. have been curtailed. matched monthly, but after 2030, hourly suppliers can be used. matching will be required.